abusallam/aa/README.md

 - Generate or edit web pages dynamically
 - Modify frontend layouts and backend logic
 - Receive instructions via chatbot or admin UI
-- Leverages OpenAI Function Calling for robust command processing
+- Leverages Gemini Function Calling for robust command processing
-- Works with OpenAI or Aider-based models using MCP
+- Works with Gemini or Aider-based models using MCP

 ---